aredridel/recipes/Breads/Orange Rolls.md

 Add a thin slice of butter to the top of each roll, cover loosely with aluminum foil.

-_measurements are approximate from this point_

-Bake at 350 °F for 25-40 minutes, until the center is fully cooked.
+Bake at 350 °F for 30-40 minutes, until the center is fully cooked.

 Remove the foil and give it just a few minutes more.
 Let them rest a few minutes before devouring like a pack of hungry orangutans.

+_amendments to be tested_

+- Apricot filling
+- 100g brown sugar in the center, to be actually gooey
+- A bit more flour and a bit more kneading to get a higher rise.